ruggleslab/slap_ges/README.md

 ### Score Interpretation

-- **Higher SLAP-GES scores**: Indicate higher lupus activity (up-regulated genes are highly expressed, down-regulated genes are lowly expressed)
+- **Higher SLAP-GES scores**: Indicate higher lupus activity and cardiovascular risk(up-regulated genes are highly expressed, down-regulated genes are lowly expressed)
-- **Lower SLAP-GES scores**: Indicate lower lupus activity
+- **Lower SLAP-GES scores**: Indicate lower lupus activity and cardiovascular risk
 - **Score range**: Typically ranges from negative to positive values, with the exact range depending on your dataset

 ### Score Components

-- **TotalScore**: Combined score incorporating both up and down gene sets
+- **TotalScore**: Combined score representing **SLAP-GES**
 - **UpScore**: Score based only on up-regulated genes
 - **DownScore**: Score based only on down-regulated genes (note: this is typically negative)